Gather your group rather closely around you, as if standing in a small room.

 Health & Wellness Programming

-The opportunities to engage in multiple episodes of interaction and sharing make this exercise ideal for programs that aim to explore and develop many social and interpersonal skills.
+The opportunities to engage in multiple episodes of interaction and sharing make this exercise ideal for programs that aim to explore and develop healthy and supportive relationships.
 For example, you could introduce this ice-breaking exercise for the following purposes:

 Observe, study and understand the variety of social cues people demonstrate and express when meeting with others;